Power BI security white paper

 What about data sovereignty?
 Can we provision tenants in data centers located in specific geographies, to ensure data doesn't leave the country or region borders?

-Some customers in certain geographies have an option to create a tenant in a national cloud, where data storage and processing is kept separate from all other datacenters.
-National clouds have a slightly different type of security, since a separate data trustee operates the national cloud Power BI service on behalf of Microsoft.
+Some customers in certain geographies have an option to create a tenant in a national/regional cloud, where data storage and processing is kept separate from all other datacenters.
+National/Regional clouds have a slightly different type of security, since a separate data trustee operates the national/regional cloud Power BI service on behalf of Microsoft.

 Alternatively, customers can also set up a tenant in a specific region.
 However, such tenants do not have a separate data trustee from Microsoft.
-Pricing for national clouds is different from the generally available commercial Power BI service.
-For more information about Power BI service availability for national clouds, see Power BI national clouds.
+Pricing for national/regional clouds is different from the generally available commercial Power BI service.
+For more information about Power BI service availability for national/regional clouds, see Power BI national/regional clouds.

 How does Microsoft treat connections for customers who have Power BI Premium subscriptions?
 Are those connections different than those established for the non-Premium Power BI service?

-- The connections established for customers with Power BI Premium subscriptions implement an Azure Business-to-Business (B2B) authorization process, using Azure AD to enable access control and authorization.
-Power BI handles connections from Power BI Premium subscribers to Power BI Premium resources just as it would any other Azure AD user.
+- The connections established for customers with Power BI Premium subscriptions implement a Microsoft Entra business-to-business (B2B) authorization process, using Microsoft Entra ID to enable access control and authorization.
+Power BI handles connections from Power BI Premium subscribers to Power BI Premium resources just as it would any other Microsoft Entra user.

 How does server-side authentication work in the WFE?